-Figure 7.4: Effects on consumption of increasing the higher rate of tax from 40 to 50 percentage points in 2006 on the birth cohort born in 1970, by lifetime income decile
+Figure 7.4: Effects on consumption of increasing the higher rate of tax from 40 to 60 percentage points from 2011 - decile averages for cohort born between 1965 and 1975

 Step 5: package output

 Having identified a behavioural "story" underlying simulated results, the packaging exercise is usually fairly straight-forward.
 As this exercise will vary, depending upon the subject of concern, we do not discuss it further here.